 As of ehcache-1.2 there is an API for Objects in addition to the one for Serializable.
 Non-serializable Objects can use all parts of ehcache except for DiskStore and replication.
-If an attempt is made to persist or replicate them they are discarded without error and with a DEBUG level log message.
+If an attempt is made to persist or replicate them they are discarded and a WARNING level log message emitted.